jpe90/clp/README.md

 Parsers are upstreamed from the [Scintillua](https://orbitalquark.github.io/scintillua/) project.
-It's actively maintained, has great support even for niche languages, and supporting new languages is much easier than alternatives.
+It's actively maintained, has great support even for niche languages, and easy to use relative to other syntax definition mechanisms.

 ## Contributing